This article was updated on September 28th, 2023

 Folliculitis, also known as superficial pyoderma, is a very common skin condition in dogs.
 In a typical week, my veterinary practice will see anywhere between five and 15 cases.
 Being able to recognize that your dog has folliculitis can be helpful in getting them needed treatment.

-What folliculitis looks like in dogs [with pictures]
+What folliculitis looks like in dogs [8 more pictures]

 Folliculitis in dogs is most commonly the result of a bacterial infection of the hair follicles.
 The most common bacteria involved with this condition are staphylococcal bacteria.